COMBINE-lab/shoal/README.md

 ### Using shoal
-Shoal requires to have salmon output of all the samples in the experiment separately using the latest version of Salmon (from the [develop branch of the Salmon repo](https://github.com/COMBINE-lab/salmon/tree/develop); a tagged release and pre-compiled binary will be made available soon).
+Shoal requires to have salmon output of all the samples in the experiment separately using the latest version of Salmon (either built from the [develop branch of the Salmon repo](https://github.com/COMBINE-lab/salmon/tree/develop); or, you can grab a [pre-compiled binary for Linux from here](https://drive.google.com/file/d/0B3iS9-xjPftjaVVacUV1VWxsWlE/view?usp=sharing)).
 Please run Salmon with the `--dumpEqWeights` option, which will produce output suitable for shoal.

 * clone shoal into your local machine:
 ```bash